pnp/modernization/Tools/SharePoint.Modernization/Modernization Framework release notes.md

 - Drop empty sections and columns to optimize the screen real estate - also better aligns with how web part pages and wiki pages behave in classic.
 This behavior is on by default, but can be turned off via the RemoveEmptySectionsAndColumns flag in the PageTransformationInformation class
 - ExcelWebRenderer transformation: take over the configured named item (table, chart, range)
 - SummaryLinks transformation: new default is transform to QuickLinks, optionally you still transform to text by setting the SummaryLinksToQuickLinks mapping property to false
+- ContactFieldControl transformation support: this web part transforms to the People web part

 ### Changed